 One of the most important aspects of marketing and promoting a website or blog is attracting inbound links.
-A great deal of effort goes into creating link bait and sometimes into directory submissions and requesting links from others.
+A great deal of effort goes into creating quality links.
 But before these link building attempts can truly be successful, your site or blog will need to be ready.
 Here are some tips to making your website more linkable:

 Of course, the most important aspect of drawing links is the content.
 Typically when others link to you they are doing so because there is something on their site that they consider to be useful, interesting, funny, or entertaining.
-Link baiting focuses primarily on the content, and rightfully so.
 Without good content it will be hard to draw links regardless of the other factors involved.

 LINK TO OTHERS

 Especially with blogs, linking out can be a very effective way to also draw inbound links.
 Some of those people that you link out to will probably return the favor.
 If your blog is new or not very well known you will have the best results if you link out to other small blogs.
 A link will mean a lot to these bloggers, but A-listers get so many links that they are unlikely to really notice and link back to you.

 By linking out from your website or blog you show others that you are willing to share some of your traffic with them and that you find value in what they have to offer.
 Some people may not think much of this, but this type of approach will be appreciated by many, and they’ll be more willing to also link to you.

 GET TO KNOW OTHER WEBSITE OWNERS AND BLOGGERS

 Don’t underestimate the importance of networking.
 There are probably hundreds of other bloggers that cover topics related to yours, and most are looking for mutually beneficial relationships.
 There are plenty of ways to get to know others.
 You can comment on other blogs, send an email, visit forums, or use social media just to name a few.